PeepDB-dev/peepdb/README.md

 # peepDB

 **peepDB** is an open-source command-line tool and Python library designed for developers and database administrators who need a fast and efficient way to inspect their database tables without writing SQL queries.
-With support for MySQL, PostgreSQL, and MariaDB, peepDB is lightweight, secure, and incredibly easy to use.
+With support for MySQL, PostgreSQL, MariaDB, and MongoDB. peepDB is lightweight, secure, and incredibly easy to use.

 ## 🚀 Features

-- **Multi-Database Support**: Works with MySQL, PostgreSQL, and MariaDB.
+- **Multi-Database Support**: Works with MySQL, PostgreSQL, MariaDB, and MongoDB.
 - **Quick Data Inspection**: View all tables or a specific table with a simple command.
 - **User-Friendly CLI**: Easy-to-use command-line interface powered by Click.
 - **Secure Local Storage**: Securely store database connection details with encryption on your local machine.